0xzche/cppsandbox/notes/class.md

 3. When an object is constructed based on another object of the same class.
 4. When the compiler generates a temporary object.

 However the number of times that the copy constructor is called can be reducec by [Return Value Optimization](https://en.wikipedia.org/wiki/Copy_elision#Return_value_optimization).
+For example, the following code snippet calls the copy constructor *twice*, once when an object is returned by `f`, once when the returned value is assigned to `obj`.

 ```C++
 #include <iostream>